dialex/start-testing/docs/tools/heuristics.md

 >
 > -- [Richard Bradshaw and Sarah Deery](https://www.ministryoftesting.com/dojo/lessons/software-testing-heuristics-mind-the-gap)

+These strategies shorten the time to make decisions and allow people to function without stopping to think about their next course of action.

 Here is an example of a heuristics that you might recall from your student years: "I don't know the contents of the next exam, but the teacher already mentioned this specific subject three times, so it must be important."

 > This is useful to demonstrate two key characteristics of heuristics: